LOGAN-bruh/Group6LOTRTD/LOTRTowerDefense/README.md

-Download the pygame module if not already installed by using pip Instructions are also in the game if needed.
+Download the pygame module if not already installed by using pip.
+Instructions are also in the game if needed.